evanwill/_drafts/_notes/git-notes.md

     - `git merge upstream/master`
     - You're up-to-date locally, then update your fork, `git push`

+This is possible using GitHub Desktop:

+1. Click current branch button
+2. At bottom click "choose branch to merge with master"
+3. Click "upstream/master"
+4. Click "Merge upstream/master"

 There is also a weird work around to do it via the GitHub web interface:

 1. Go to the original repository (not your fork).